SaraW011/Around-the-US---Sprint-6/README.md

 ### *by Sara Weissman, 2021*

 ## Project Description:
-This is a continuation of project 4 and 5
+-This is a continuation of project 4 and 5
-Main Focus of the project: form validation also added: overlay and escape clicks for closing modal
+-Main Focus of the project: form validation
+-also added: overlay and escape clicks for closing modal

 ### Github-pages project: